CCCF Special Circumstances Grant Coronavirus (COVID-19)

 - provide sustainability support for child care services experiencing viability issues

 - provide capital support to increase the supply of child care places in areas of high unmet demand.

 Key grant opportunities under the CCCF are:

-The Australian Government committed $61.8 million under the CCCF to support Budget Based Funded (BBF) services to transition into the new child care arrangements, as well as to support services to meet the costs of expanding to increase Indigenous children's participation in early education and care.
-Services delivering child care under the BBF were able to access the CCCF via the restricted non-competitive grant opportunity.
+The Government committed $110 million under the CCCF to support child care services to transition into the new child care arrangements, as well as to support services to meet the costs of initiatives to increase Indigenous children's participation in early education and care.